ondat/documentation/docs/operations/how-to-clone-a-volume.md

 ## Create a Clone of an Existing Volume

-The Kubernetes [Volume Cloning](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/) feature provides users with a mechanism to create a clone Volume by adding a dataSource that references an existing Volume.
+[Cloning](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/) a volume is done by referring to an existing volume in the "dataSource" field of the manifest during the creation process.

 ```yaml
 apiVersion: v1